trskop/dot.config/yx/toolset/man/yx-download.1.md

 For documentation of *GLOBAL_OPTIONS* see `command-wrapper(1)` manual page.

 \--config=*FILE*, \--config *FILE*, -c *FILE*
-    Download file based on configuration *FILE*.
-It has to contain at least one entry "URL=<url>".
+:   Download file based on configuration *FILE*.
+It has to contain at least one
+    entry "URL=<url>".

 \--output=*FILE*, \--output *FILE*, -o *FILE*
-    Use *FILE* as output file name.
-If output file name is not specified, then it is derived from URL.
+:   Use *FILE* as output file name.
+If output file name is not specified, then it
+    is derived from URL.

 \--no-checksum
-    When downloading file based on specified URL then don't compute checksums.
+:   When downloading file based on specified URL then don't compute checksums.
     In case of download based on configuration file, with checksums specified, don't check them after successful download.

-\--checksum
-    (Turned on by default.)
+\--checksum (Enabled by default.)
-    When downloading file based on specified URL then compute checksums.
+:   When downloading file based on specified URL then compute checksums.
     In case of download based on configuration file, with checksums specified, check them after successful download.

 \--check=*FILE*
-    Same as specifying `--checksum', `--no-download' and `--config=`*FILE* together.
+:   Same as specifying `--checksum', `--no-download' and `--config=`*FILE*
+    together.

 \--sha1=*CHECKSUM*, \--sha256=*CHECKSUM*, \--sha512=*CHECKSUM*, \--md5=*CHECKSUM*
-    Check if downloaded file matches CHECKSUM when downloaded.
-These options are ignored when downloading file based on configuration file where these can be entered.
+:   Check if downloaded file matches CHECKSUM when downloaded.
+These options
+    are ignored when downloading file based on configuration file where these can be entered.

 \--http-proxy=\[http://]*HOST*\[:*PORT*]
-    Use specified HTTP proxy server by exporting http_proxy environment variable for wget/curl.
+:   Use specified HTTP proxy server by exporting http_proxy environment
+    variable for wget/curl.
 Warning: this script doesn't check if HOST and PORT are syntactically valid values.

-\--download, -d
-    (Turned on by default.)
+\--download, -d (Enabled by default.)
-    Download file specified by URL or using `.download' file.
+:   Download file specified by URL or using `.download' file.

 \--no-download, -n
-    Don't download, but create `.download' file or if that is provided then just verify checksum(s).
+:   Don't download, but create `.download' file or if that is provided then
+    just verify checksum(s).

 \--help, -h